yada yada hi dharmasya

 In this connection, one may ask how the Supreme Personality of Godhead, who is always situated transcendentally, could enter the womb of Devaki, which had previously been entered by the six asuras, the sad-garbhas.
 Does this mean that the sad-garbhasuras were equal to the transcendental body of the Supreme Personality of Godhead?
 The following answer is given by Srila Visvanatha Cakravarti Thakura.

-As promised, Vasudeva delivered the first six sons of Devaki to Kamsa, who killed them one after another.
+As promised, Vasudeva delivered Devaki’s first six sons to Kamsa, who killed them one after the other.
 They were actually the six asuras who, because of events from their past life, had taken birth in Devaki’s womb to be killed by Kamsa.
-So, Krishna is going to enter the womb of Devaki.
-The question is, does that mean He is on the same level as these asuras who took birth from her womb and were killed by Kamsa?
+So, the question is, Krishna is going to enter the womb of Devaki—does that mean He is on the same level as these asuras who took birth from her womb and were killed by Kamsa?
 Visvanatha Cakravarti explains:

 The entire creation, as well as its individual parts, is an expansion of the energy of the Supreme Personality of Godhead.
 Therefore, even though the Lord enters the material world, He does not do so.
 This is explained by the Lord Himself in the Bhagavad-gita (9.4–5):